What is the Alberta Maintenance Enforcement Program?

 How to Cancel Maintenance Enforcement

-- Obtain a new court order which specifies that it may not be enforced by MEP.
+- Obtain a new court order which specifies that the order cannot be enforced by MEP.
 In this case, MEP may still enforce the outstanding balance on the previous court order (arrears), and will not close their file until their fees, service charges, or interest is paid.
+The Court rarely makes these orders.

 - The spouse or parent receiving support can withdraw their order or agreement from MEP by filling out the appropriate form and sending it to MEP.